 If I don’t make my way to an Asian market, I usually look for Flat Iron Steak for my beef stir fry at supermarkets with a butcher’s case.
 If your butcher doesn’t have flat iron steaks in their case, order the day before.
 I was shocked to discover that sometimes the butchers use flat iron steaks to make ground beef, which makes great ground beef but what a waste of a fantastic steak.
 Flat iron steaks have a finer and more tender texture, which I like very much.

-Both cuts of meat cost about $8 per pound.
+Both cuts of meat cost about $8-9 per pound.
 I personally prefer the taste and tenderness of flat iron steaks but beef flap meat is more traditional and much easier to stir fry with because it is much more forgiving of any variations in timing, such as overcooking.

-Use a paper towel to pat dry the meat and then discard paper towel.
-Regardless of which cut of meat you use, the strategies of slice beef for a stir fry are the same.
+Use a paper towel to pat dry the meat and then discard the paper towel.
+Regardless of which cut of meat you use, the strategies of slice meet for a beef stir fry are the same.
 I have a piece of beef flap meat pictured.
 Identify the grain and depending on the size and thickness of the meat, cut the meat along the grain into 3 to 4 strips, about 1 1/2 – 2 inches wide.
 Then cut the strips across the grain into thin slices (approximately 1/4 inch thick).

 Pin this for later so you can remember my best beef stir fry tips later! –> See the Pin on Pinterest!

 What’s the Secret to Flavorful and Tender Beef Stir Fry?